tock/tock/doc/debugging/VSCode_Debugging.md

 4. Install `Native Debug` and `Rust` in that view by searching for them

 You are now good to run the debugger and the debugging configurations is already configured for you.
-But, if you want change the configuration for example to run some gdb commands before starting you can do that [here](../../.vscode/launch.json).
+But, if you want change the configuration for example to run some special gdb commands before starting you can do that [here](../../.vscode/launch.json).

 ## Enabling breakpoints
 Let's now test if this works by configuring some breakpoints: